 Holly can be used to make walking sticks that are attractive to the eye and hard wearing in use.

-There are, however, some difficulties when working with holly.
-The bark can be difficult to retain.
-When seasoned it is a dark colour and covered in a network of greyish raised ridges.
-Frequently patches of bark come loose during seasoning, so it is bonus when one has an opportunity to produce a ‘bark-on’ walking stick.
+There are, however, some difficulties when working with Holly.
+The bark can be difficult to retain so it is a bonus when an opportunity arises to produce a ‘bark-on’ stick.

-Other challenges presented by holly are (a) a tendency for shanks to taper too sharply, (b) the cross section can be oval rather than round and (c) the extra time required to season the timber.
+Other challenges presented by Holly include a tendency for shanks to taper too sharply and the cross section being oval rather than round.

-Nonetheless, I enjoy making Holly sticks in spite of the many challenges that the species presents.
+Nonetheless, I enjoy making Holly sticks in spite of the challenges.
 This is because it is well worthwhile persevering with the species as the end result is invariably a stick with charm and character.

 The dimensions shown under ‘Additional Information’ are in inches and ounces.
 The width is the measurement at the tip (bottom) of the stick.
 Any stick can be shortened to a specified length at no extra cost.